Free Audio Lesson

 Did you know that about 122 million people in Japan, and another 8 million worldwide speak Japanese?
 For Americans, it’s perceived as a difficult language to learn, but in fact, it’s quite regular.
 Once you get the basics down, you’ll be surprised how quickly you’re able to begin speaking it.
 And even knowing a little bit of the language will make travel to Japan far easier, and much more fun.
 Whether your goal is to travel, communicate with friends or colleagues, reconnect with family, or just understand more of what’s going on in the world around you, learning to speak Japanese will expand your horizons and immeasurably enrich your life.

 The best part is that it doesn’t have to be difficult or take years to master.
-Thirty minutes a day is all it takes.
-Because Pimsleur courses are available in MP3 format, you can learn whenever and wherever it’s convenient for you.
-But it’s not just portable; we get you speaking right from the first day.
+Thirty minutes a day is all it takes, and we get you speaking right from the first day.
 Pimsleur courses use a scientifically-proven method that puts you in control of your learning.
 If you’ve tried other language learning methods but found they simply didn’t stick, then you owe it to yourself to give Pimsleur a try.

 - Quick + Easy – Only 30 minutes a day.